The Figgs

-Background
+History

 The original lineup of Mike Gent (guitar), Pete Donnelly (bass), and Guy Lyons (drums), all went to high school together.
 Lyons temporarily left the band in 1989 and was replaced by Pete Hayes.
 When he returned in 1992, Hayes remained on drums and Lyons moved to lead guitar.
 Lyons left for good in 1997 after the recording of Couldn't Get High.

 The band has continued recording and touring steadily and in 2017 celebrated their 30th anniversary with shows featuring Lyons sitting in on some of their earliest tunes.

 In May 2013 Lexus used The Figgs' Je T’Adore in a commercial entitled First Sight for the Lexus RX.
 Je T'Adore was released on the album Palais in 2004.

 1987-1993

 By 1993 The Sonic Undertones/Figgs had been performing for over half a decade and already had an album under their belt.
-1993 was a pivotal one for the group as it saw the release of both of the first two full-length Figgs records.
-Ginger, recorded throughout the previous year in various New Jersey locales and the immediate follow up, Ready Steady Stoned, recorded in the Donnellys’ attic, are monuments to early 90s DIY, full of aggressive punk and shimmery pop tunes.
+1992-93 was a pivotal period for the group as it saw the release of both of the first two full-length Figgs records.
+Ginger, recorded throughout 1992 in various New Jersey locales and the immediate follow up, Ready Steady Stoned, recorded in the Donnellys’ attic, are monuments to early 90s DIY, full of aggressive punk and shimmery pop tunes.